 Places to see in Sintra

-The National Palace of Sintra is a quaint little place with gorgeous corridors filled with beautiful details including many different types of hand-painted tile.
+The National Palace of Sintra is filled with gorgeous corridors and beautiful details including many different types of hand-painted tile.
 This location is a place to see and is less crowded in the afternoon.
 We arrived around 2pm with practically no one in site and were able to wander the grounds.
 It was a nice slow pace compared to the busy and chaotic Pena Palace.

 This is a beautiful little medieval castle.
 It reminds me a lot of game of thrones.
-There is a lot of beauty to this castle but beware, if you have a hard time or unable to go hiking or walking up a lot of flights of stairs, this place may not be for you.
+There is a lot of beauty to this castle.
+Warning: if you have a hard time hiking or walking up a lot of flights of stairs, this place may not be for you.
 This location requires walking up quite a bit of stairs to get some of the best views.

 Many people travel to this beautiful palace and are attracted to its bright and vibrant colors in the midst of the rolling hills of Sintra.
-I highly recommend you purchase your tickets in advance since the line for tickets is usually quite chaotic, long, and it is more expensive to purchase tickets day of.
+I recommend you purchase your tickets in advance.
+The line for tickets is usually quite chaotic, long, and it is more expensive to purchase tickets day of.
 By purchasing your tickets HERE, you can bypass the lines and enter directly through the gate.
-You start off at Pena Park and it is a walk uphill to Pena Palace or you can choose to pay €5 to take a small shuttle up to the palace and back once you are done.
+You start off at Pena Park and walk uphill to Pena Palace or you can choose to pay €5 to take a small shuttle up to the palace and back once you are done.